-Part II: Assessment, Service and Referral Planning Guide nd Referr al Planning Guide
+Part II: Assessment, Service and Referral Planning Guide nd Referro al Planning Guide

 What are the services or actions that she needs or wants?
-Share with her the different options for actions/services (Use additional pages if needed for more services) ons that s s if need he needs or ed for more wants?
-Sh services) are with her the different o options for actions/
+Share with her the different options for actions/ services (Use additional pages if needed for more services) ons that s is if neede he needs or ed for more wants?
+Sho services) are with her the different o ptions for actions/

-Current Needs of Survivor Check Planned Actions ctions If Refer - to whom will Notes, Survivor
+Current Needs of Survivor Check if she needs Check Planned Actions if she (date of this form) needs ctions form) If Refer - to whom will you refer?
+Please be specific and Notes, Survivor Comments, Circumstances to

-it she needs (date of this form) you reter?
-Please be specific and complete a referral form

 Provide Refer to Other

 Health

 Emergency Care for Injuries

 Forensic Exam

 Legal

 Legal consultation

 Legal representation

 File complaint

 Other (List)

 Safety Plan

 Safe Shelter

 Drop-in Center

 Other (list)

 Counselling

 Primary Counselling

 Longer-term Counselling

 Other (List)

 Economic

 Emergency Aid

 Occupational Guidance

 Vocational Training

 Other services (list)

-repared by: į
+Prepared by:

-ase manager/Focal person/interviewer rviewer
+Case manager/Focal person/interviewer

-Confirmed by: Date: Date: Date: Date: